EdibleHerald/Community-Board/src/assets/external/README.md

-This folder includes copyrighted works, these imagesa re not licensed under Apache 2.0 and remain the property of their copyright holders.
+This folder includes copyrighted works, these images are not licensed under Apache 2.0 and remain the property of their copyright holders.